 Study area

-The high Antarctic Weddell Sea shelf is situated between 74 and 78ºS with a length of approximately 450 km (Figure 1).
-Water depth varies from 200 to 500 m.
-Shallower areas are covered by continental ice, which forms the coastline along the eastern and southern part of the Weddell Sea.
+The high Antarctic Weddell Sea shelf is situated between 74 and 78ºS stretching approximately 450 km from South to North (Figure 1).
+Water depth varies between 200 and 500 meters, and shallower areas are covered by continental ice, which forms the coastline along the eastern and southern part of the Weddell Sea.
 The shelf area contains a complex three-dimensional habitat with large biomass, intermediate to high diversity in comparison to benthic boreal communities and a spatially patchy distribution of organisms (Dayton 1990; Teixidó, Garrabou, and Arntz 2002).